Why consult?

 • Muscle tension due to prolonged poor posture.

-• Jaw disorders, such as bruxism (teeth grinding).
+• Jaw problems, such as bruxism (teeth grinding).

 • Stress and anxiety.